Best 12,000 BTU Window AC Units Under $500: Affordable Cooling for Rooms Up to 550 Square Feet

 BLACK+DECKER BD12WT6 12000 BTU Window Air Conditioner

-How to Choose a 12,000 BTU Window AC: The Decision Framework
+How to Choose a 12,000 BTU Window AC: Room Size, Efficiency, and Features

 Energy Costs and Long-Term Savings